denten-books/plain-text/main.md

 condition.[^ln12-menand]

-[^ln12-menand]: I am echoing Louis Menand's "the version of the humanities that would make many nonhumanists most comfortable today is the version in which art and literature are ornaments on or neat illustrations of empirical accounts of human life" [@mendand2005, 10-17].
+[^ln12-menand]: I am echoing Louis Menand's "the version of the humanities that would make many non-humanists most comfortable today is the version in which art and literature are ornaments on or neat illustrations of empirical accounts of human life" [@mendand2005, 10-17].